World Fuel Services: Marine Unit's Gross Profit up 20% as Bunker Sales Volumes Dip Again

 The firm's strategy has clearly been a hit with investors; WFS has seen its share price rise some 85% since dipping to a 52-week low of just under $20 at the end of December.

-This week WFS said it has also increased its unsecured credit facility to $1.8 billion.
+This week WFS said it has also increased its unsecured credit facility to $1.8 billion, something that will not doubt be a help for its marine unit given the upcoming 0.50% sulfur cap on marine fuel from January 1, 2020.

+"We maintain a cautiously optimistic view regarding the opportunity represented by the compliance challenges facing our customers with the adoption of the IMO 2020 sulfur gas standards," said Kasbar.

+"Our substantial financial capability, technical capacity, and extensive cross-segment supply and logistics capabilities position us exceptionally well to address our customers' requirements leading up to and in the wake of the new regulatory environment."